Michele Polverino: Steel Azin

 Polverino spent one season at Steel Azin of the Iranian Azadegan League (2nd tier of Iranian football).
 He was part of the squad that initially finished 3rd in the league, but the team was docked 12 points by FIFA and relegated to the 3rd tier.

-Wolfberger AC
+Wolfsberger AC

 Polverino joined Wolfsberger AC of the Austrian Bundesliga in 2012, making 53 league appearances and 6 appearances in the ÖFB-Cup in his 2 seasons with the club.